vickumar1981/pyeffects/README.md

 Handle your side-effects in Python like a boss.
 Implements functional types for Either, Option, Try, and Future.

+For more detailed information, please refer to the [API Documentation](https://pyeffects.readthedocs.io/en/latest/ "API Documentation").

 ---
 ### 1. Install